-Industrial cellular router ICR-2545 is designed for wireless communication in mobile networks that use traditional cellular technologies.
+Industrial cellular router ICR-2031 is designed for wireless communication in mobile networks that use traditional cellular technologies.
 The primary purpose of this router is its use in the Category 4 (Cat.4) services on the cellular LTE network.
 Cat.4 rated router is capable of achieving typical speeds in 4G coverage areas where the network is enabled with 20 MHz of contiguous spectrum.
 The peak downlink data rate for Category 4 is approximately 150 Mbps.
 In the uplink, LTE Category 4 provides a peak data rate of 50 Mbps.

-The router is equipped with two independently configurable Ethernet interfaces (ETH0 switch with 3 ports and ETH1 with one port) and with one digital input together with one digital output.
-The router can be equipped with a dual-band Wi-Fi module or GNSS module, but this must be part of the initial configuration - it cannot be assembled to the router at some point in the future.
+The router is equipped with one Ethernet port and with one digital input together with one digital output.
+The router can be equipped with a dual-band Wi-Fi module, but this must be part of the initial configuration - it cannot be assembled to the router at some point in the future.